LIT-Protocol/docs/docs/SDK/Explanation/encryption.md

 Steps to Encrypt
 1. Obtain an `authSig` and create an access control condition.
-2. Encrypt the static content (string, file, etc.) to get the `encryptedString`, for example.
+2. Encrypt the static content (string, file, etc.) using `LitJsSdk.encryptString` to get the `ciphertext`, for example.
+This ties the `accessControlConditions` with the static content.
-3. Use `litNodeClient.saveEncryptionKey` to tie the `accessControlConditions` with the `symmetricKey` we got above.
-This returns us the `encryptedSymmetricKey`.
-4. Finally, we have to store the `encryptedString` & other metadata: `encryptedSymmetricKey`, `accessControlConditions` (or other conditions eg: `evmContractConditions`) and `chain`.
+3. Finally, we have to store the `ciphertext`, `dataToEncryptHash` and other metadata: `accessControlConditions` (or other conditions eg: `evmContractConditions`) and `chain`.
 IPFS is generally used to store these values.

 ### Access Control & AuthSig